hasadna/knesset-data-backend/README.md

 ### Data Cache

-routes will be cached using [nano-cache](https://github.com/akhoury/nano-cache#readme) for specific period of time. see `data.service.js`
+Routes will be cached using [nano-cache](https://github.com/akhoury/nano-cache#readme) for specific period of time. see `data.service.js`